yev111/ADA_chiefs_project/README.md

     - Cantonal parlamentary voting (Kantonale Parlamentswahlen: Parteistärken mit Zuteilung der Mischlisten auf die Parteien) (2010-2017)
     <br />
 <br />
 All the mentioned data sets were acquired from opendata.swiss.
-The expectation is to get a sense of different households and get trends on the size of them based on rent price, immigration status and the average income of the area.
-For instance, it is common knowledge that the population density increases with proximity to urban areas.
-One reason are the increased rent prizes in cities, which makes household sizes increase to split those rental costs.
-However, we would like to analyze the households from a social perspective: Has there been a shift in household size in the past years?
+The expectation is to get a sense of different households and get trends on the size of them based on rent price, immigration status and the average income of the area, and analyze discrpeancies between Swiss and foreign residents.
+The group would like to analyze the households from a social perspective: Has there been a shift in household size in the past years?
 For instance, the foreign population in the canton of Zurich has increased from 330,000 to 402,000 between 2010 and 2017, an increase of over 70,000.
 The Lake Geneva region has seen a similar incrase in foreigners during the same period.
 Are foreigners more likely to live in bigger households and if so, is it because they earn less money or could it be aother reasons?
 Another example is that between 2010 and 2017, the population living in 1-person household in the city of Zurich decreased from 92,000 to 88,700, while the 3-person household increased from 58,000 to 70,500.
 While in the city of Winterthur, all households increased between 2010 and 2017.
-Our group would like to analyze these differences based on social aspects like income levels, immigration status and rent prices, and where possible also age demographics.
+Our group would like to analyze these differences based on social aspects like income levels, immigration status and rent prices.
 <br />
 <br />
 The data size would be desireably between 2010 an 2017, based on canton or the 7 big Swiss regions.
 Meanwhile, when available, we try to focus on a communal resolution.
 <br />
-# Objectives for the next milestone 2 on 25.11.2018.
+# Objectives for the next milestone 3 on 16.12.2018.

-<br /> - organize Input data, rename datasheets, clean missing values, concatenate data sheets
+<br /> - Thorough analysis to address the hypothesis based on different factors outlined earlier
+<br /> - Analysis should have visualization based on statistical outcome
+<br /> - Display of regional outcomes on a Swiss map for better depiction of regional factors of the hypothesis
-<br /> - first analysis of number of residents per household and average incomes on communal level and relation
+<br /> - Write a report based on the findings and discuss those findings
-<br /> - creation of templates for the maps for the visualization and the final report (blog)
+<br /> - Brainstorming about ideas of how to design the poster for the prentation and assign logistics to group members
-<br /> - detailed plan for the further milestones and the presentation